 - The time-to-live (TTL) characteristic of the application-specific workload can exceed the 7-day period.

 - Your application handles messages that can exceed 64 KB but will not likely approach the 256 KB limit.

 - You deal with a requirement to provide a role-based access model to the queues, and different rights/permissions for senders and receivers.

-- Your messaging solution needs to be able to support the “At-Most-Once” delivery guarantee without the need for you to build the additional infrastructure components.
+- Your messaging solution must be able to support the “At-Most-Once” delivery guarantee without the need for you to build the additional infrastructure components.

-- You would like to be able to publish and consume message batches.
+- You would like to be able to publish and consume batches of messages.

 Making the Final Decision

-The decision on when to use Windows Azure Queues or Service Bus Queues clearly depends on a number of factors.
+By gaining a deeper understanding of the two technologies, you will be able to make a more informed decision on which queue technology to use, and when.
+The decision on when to use Azure Queues or Service Bus queues clearly depends on a number of factors.
 These factors may depend heavily on the individual needs of your application and its architecture.
-If your application already uses the core capabilities of Windows Azure, you may prefer to choose Windows Azure Queues, especially if you require basic communication and messaging between services or need queues that can be larger than 5 GB in size.
+If your application already uses the core capabilities of Microsoft Azure, you may prefer to choose Azure Queues, especially if you require basic communication and messaging between services or need queues that can be larger than 80 GB in size.